COGNITIVE BEHAVIORAL THERAPY (CBT)

 Hi, I’m Dr. Regina Lazarovich, PhD

-Clinical Psychologist specializing in OCD, BDD, & BFRBs in CA & NY
+Clinical Psychologist specializing in OCD treatment in CA, FL, & NY

 I can help you pursue your goals, maintain your relationships, and be more present in your life.

-With Acceptance and Commitment Therapy (ACT), you will learn to step back from your automatic thoughts and impulses.
-In turn, you will gain the freedom to align your actions with your authentic values instead of OCD’s demands.
+With Acceptance and Commitment Therapy (ACT), I can teach you to step back from your automatic thoughts and impulses.
+This will allow you to align your actions with authentic values instead of OCD’s demands.

-With Mindful Self-Compassion (MSC), you will learn to be kinder and more compassionate to yourself, even when things don't go according to plan.
-In turn, you will become more resilient and comfortable with uncertainty.
+With Mindful Self-Compassion (MSC), you can learn to be kinder and more compassionate to yourself, even when things don't go according to plan.

-I can also help with anxiety, phobias, panic attacks, disordered eating and negative body image.
+I can also help with anxiety, panic attacks, ADHD, eating disorders, and body image.

 How It Works